 It’s SO important for BOTH of you to seek out support from other parents – not just friends, but other people who have kids and “get it.”

 Find a support group NOW so you know who/where to turn to for help.
 You can always call your doula if you need suggestions!
-Don’t forget to join our Facebook group Pregnancy & Beyond and consider creating a postpartum wellness plan with the help of North Star Support.
+Don’t forget to join our Facebook group Pregnancy & Beyond and consider creating a postpartum wellness plan.

 Don’t be ashamed to ask for help.
 Being a new parent is extremely overwhelming, and no matter how much you prepare, there is simply no way to be fully prepared!
 Every baby is different, and every mother’s and partner’s reaction to the new baby is different – and ever-changing!
 Some days it is completely overwhelming and exhausting.
 Other days, it’s so natural, easy, and overwhelming in a good and beautiful way!
 All these feelings are completely normal.